Cheese cutlery – How to use cheese Knives

-According to dining etiquette, a cheese knife should not be used on more than one cheese type on your cheeseboard.
-Each cheese knife performs a purpose and was built to perform it well.
+Each cheese knife performs a purpose and is built to perform it well.

-Soft cheeses like Brie or Camembert have a soft interior and could easily stick to the knife.
-To make a cleaner cut and keep the shape of the delicate interior you can use a knife with a very thin straight blade or a cheese knife with holes.
-If you don’t have a cheese knife a sharp cook’s knife dipped in hot water and wiped will do also do the job.
+Soft cheeses like Brie or Camembert can stick to the knife when cut.
+To avoid this, use a knife with a thin blade or a cheese knife with holes, or if you don’t have a cheese knife, dip a sharp cook’s knife in hot water.

-Cheese cleavers or cheese spades are excellent for cutting hard or firm cheese – both wedges and chunks of cheese.
+Cheese cleavers or spades are great for cutting hard or firm cheese into wedges or chunks.

-The cheese fork can be used to hold a block of cheese in place while cutting – it’s also ideal for breaking hard or aged cheeses into smaller pieces.
+The cheese fork can hold a block of cheese in place while cutting and is suitable for breaking hard or aged cheese into smaller pieces.

-Here's a quick guide on what they are and how to use the kinds of knives in the most common cheese knife sets, which you might encounter at a home goods store or in service at a dinner party.
+Here's a quick guide on what they are and how to use the kinds of knives in the most common cheese knife sets.

 Pronged knife with holes